RedisLabs/redislabs-docs/content/rc/databases/high-availability.md

 ---

 Database replication helps ensure high availability.
-When replication is enabled, your dataset is duplicated to create a replica, which is constantly synchronized with the primary dataset.
-Replication allows for automatic failover and greater fault tolerance, to help prevent data loss should something go wrong.
+When replication is enabled, your dataset is duplicated to create a replica, which stays in sync with the primary dataset.
+Replication allows for automatic failover and greater fault tolerance.
+This can prevent data loss in the event of a hardware, zone, or regional failure.

 Redis Enterprise Cloud supports three levels of replication: